Real Property Reports (RPR) in Lethbridge

 A thoroughly conducted RPR reveals encroachments, setbacks and zoning concerns before they become an issue.

-Required by lenders and municipalities
+Required by Lenders and Municipalities

 It is common for banks, financial institutions and municipalities to require an RPR for financing or permits.